thomasthorsen/SublimeProcapy/README.md

  * i8(x), i16(x), i32(x), i64(x): truncate x to a signed integer of the indicated width.

 These are similar to the built-in function int(x) which will truncate to an integer of unlimited width.

+In addition, the variable n is assigned a value matching the index of each selection.
+This can be used in mathematical expressions to form different results for each selection.

 ## Examples